jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 cost of running diagnostic sources more frequently.
 The default value should be enough to provide nearly-instantaneous feedback from most sources without unnecessary resource usage.

-### keep_alive_interval (number)

-null-ls will shut down its server when Neovim exits, but if the editor crashes or the user exits without autocommands, the server process will remain alive.
-Accordingly, the server will shut down if it hasn't received a signal from the client within the period specified (in milliseconds) by `keep_alive_interval`.

-If you are consistently seeing orphaned null-ls processes after shutting down Neovim, please open an issue.

 ### save_after_format (boolean)